|Linux / BSD|

 * PeaZip has an integrated utility to create random keyfiles and passwords sampling entropy from the system and from user's interaction.

 Topics: AES, Twofish, Serpent, cryptography, strong

-generator, password manager, freeware encryption
+generator, password manager, free encryption software, encrypt ZIP

 Related articles: How to extract encrypted archives, Protect files, Secure file delete / overwrite free space, Create, open extract 7Z files, PEA file: pack, encrypt, authenticate, How to create RAR files?, Create, open extract ZIP files